 Bo Kline declined to be interviewed for this story.
 Steve Kline died of a heart attack last summer.
 This past July, Creighton’s client, Sarinya Reabroy, was awarded $268,000 in workers’ compensation claims and unpaid overtime.

-The simultaneous shuttering of one of Portland’s pioneering Thai restaurants and the expansion of another is something of a metaphor for the region’s changing food scene, and Portland's evolving interpretation of culinary authenticity.
+The simultaneous shuttering of one of Portland’s pioneering Thai restaurants and the expansion of another reflects both the evolving food scene, here, as well as competing interpretations of culinary authenticity.

 Linda Baker is the managing editor of Oregon Business.